Anemia

 Diagnosis

-You will be asked about your symptoms and past health.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
-Blood tests will show how many RBCs there are and if they are healthy.
+Blood tests will measure RBC counts, hemoglobin, and other parts of the blood.
 Other tests may be needed to look for causes.

 Treatments